raboof/notion/contact.md

 We use the [github issue tracker](https://github.com/raboof/notion/issues) and pull requests for code contribution.

-For discussion about the future of the project, we either use issues tagged "enhancement".
+For discussion about the future of the project, we use issues tagged "enhancement".

 For support questions and notion related chat such as quickly asking a question, we use IRC: